 The debtor in possession (DIP) financing is a mechanism used by a company to obtain funds from creditors during Chapter 11 bankruptcy proceedings.
 This method allows the company to continue operating while negotiating with creditors for repayment of debt obligations.

 There are two types of DIP financing: secured and unsecured.
-Secured DIP financing involves borrowing money against assets owned by the company, such as inventory or equipment.
-Unsecured DIP financing does not involve any pledge of collateral.
+Guaranteed DIP financing involves borrowing money against assets owned by the company, such as inventory or equipment.
+Unsecured DIP financing does not include any pledge of collateral.

 The DIP lender has no rights to the property that serves as security until it receives payment on its loan.
-If the company defaults on repaying the loan, the lender can seize the assets.
+The lender can seize the assets if the company defaults on repaying the loan.

 ✔️ Does Chapter 11 Wipe Out Debt?

-A bankruptcy discharge only wipes out unsecured debt, which means all debts except for mortgages, car loans, student loans, and some other types of secured debt.
-If you have any type of secured debt, such as a home loan, then you may still be liable for those payments after a bankruptcy discharge.
+A bankruptcy discharge only wipes out unsecured debt, which means all obligations except mortgages, car loans, student loans, and other types of secured debt.
+You may still be liable for those payments after a bankruptcy discharge if you have any secured debt, such as a home loan.

 Bankruptcy protection also does not eliminate tax liabilities.
-Consult a tax professional about how to handle your financial situation if you’re considering bankruptcy.
+Consult a tax professional about handling your financial situation if you’re considering bankruptcy.